gordongab/Javascript/README.md

-# Instructions

-Create a program that does all of the following:
+A program that does all of the following:

-*Hint:* Flowchart 1 step at a time.
-Implement that step and when it works properly, flowchart the next.

 * Prompt the user to input a command, then do the following: